Special Educational Needs

 We scaffold teaching and learning tasks to suit the needs of the learner.
 Risk assessments will be written and shared with parents when they are needed and we can write personal evacuation plans if they are needed.

-Mrs Matheson is our school SENCO.
-She can be contacted by getting in touch with the School Office.
+Mrs Richards is our school SENCO.
+To contact Mrs Richards please contact the school office on 01623 455949 or email the office via firstname.lastname@example.org.
 Our SENCO coordinates support for children with additional needs in school.
 The SENCO leads supporting children when they start or leave school, this includes visits by the staff and pupils, including extra visits for those who require them as well as sharing information with new schools.

 Nottinghamshire Local Offer can provide information about services and support in our area.